What are the sensory processing disorder signs in children?

 Imagine having a child who finds hugs unbearable, or a child who throws temper tantrums virtually every time he or she is taken to a restaurant or store, or a child who refuses to eat.

 These behaviors are daily realities for more than three million children in the United States alone.
+This post contains affiliate links.

 The Sensory Processing Disorder (SPD) Foundation wants parents to know the Sensory Processing Disorder signs, which can include: